Consensys/doc.goquorum/docs/tutorials/private-network/create-a-raft-network.md

 ### 4. Copy the static nodes file and node keys to each node

-Copy the `static-nodes.json`, `genesis.json` and `permissioned-nodes.json` (if applicable) to the data directory for each node:
+Copy `static-nodes.json`, `genesis.json`, and `permissioned-nodes.json` (if applicable) to the data directory for each node:

 ```bash
 cp static-nodes.json genesis.json ./../Node-0/data/
 cp static-nodes.json genesis.json ./../Node-1/data/
 ```

-Change directory to each of the validator folders and copy the `nodekey` files and `address` for each node to the data directory for each node:
+In each validator directory, copy the `nodekey` files and `address` to the data directory:

 ```bash
 cp nodekey* address ../../Node-0/data
 cp nodekey* address ../../Node-1/data
 ```

-Copy the individual account keys to the keystore folder for each node:
+Copy the individual account keys to the keystore directory for each node:

 ```bash
 cp account* ../../Node-0/data/keystore